 TAKING CARE OF TOMATOES

 If the top inch of the soil is dry then it is definitely time to water.
-There are two main principles that you should consider when developing a watering plan for your plants:
+There are two main principles that you should consider when developing a watering plan for your tomato plants:

 - Never water overhead.
 The reason for this is your plant is very brittle and you cause undue stress to it.
 The weight of the water could easily break your plants stems and new shoots.
 It could also cause heavy loss of flowers during the flowering stage.